holepunchto/hypercore/README.md

 Set the core to be active or not.
 A core is considered 'active' if it should linger to download blocks from peers.

+When calling `core.setActive(true)` make sure to later call `core.setActive(false)` to mark it as inactive otherwise the core's activity tracking will be inaccurate and keep replication channels open.

 #### `await core.setUserData(key, value)`

 Set a key in the User Data key-value store.